GreenFLag: A Green Agentic Approach for Energy-Efficient Federated Learning

 Wiesner et al \cite{WIESNER10.1145/3632775.3639589} present an FL system that operates solely on excess renewable energy and spare computational capacity to reduce its carbon emissions to zero.
 However, they do not take into account the communication part of a network.
+In \cite{liao2025greenfl}, Liao et al investigate the carbon-efficient exploitation of spatio-temporal renewable energy variations across distributed edge computing systems.
 Previous work demonstrated a significant reduction in FL energy consumption by adjusting device CPU frequencies and transmission powers.
 However, this approach treated all energy sources uniformly, ignoring opportunities to prioritize renewables.

 Overall, while FL research increasingly addresses communication and energy constraints, it generally lacks integration with renewable energy considerations.
 Conversely, sustainability frameworks rarely address FL-specific performance trade-offs.
 GreenFLag addresses this gap by jointly optimizing FL efficiency and renewable energy availability.
 To our knowledge, this is one of the few works to embed renewable awareness directly into the FL resource-orchestration loop.